Hotel & Village Panorama Review – Staying in Agia Pelagia, Crete

 The hotel is about a 20-minute taxi ride from Heraklion Airport.
 We booked through a travel company and had a transport shuttle waiting for us.
 Be sure to have all your shuttle details ready, as the airport can be busy with shuttles for different areas of Crete.

 Hotel & Village Panorama is perched on a hill between the bays of Agia Pelagia and Lygaria, offering breathtaking views of the Mediterranean Sea.
-It’s just minutes from local beaches and a short drive to Heraklion town, making it a great base for both relaxing beach days and city excursions.
+It’s just minutes from local beaches and a short drive to Heraklion town.
+This makes it a great base for both relaxing beach days and city excursions.

 Agia Pelagia itself is charming, with authentic Greek restaurants, small cafes, gift shops, and scenic rocks to explore along the beaches.
 Lygaria is quieter, with a more local feel.
 Both villages offer watersports and boat trips to nearby caves.
 Nightlife and entertainment are limited, making this hotel ideal for those seeking a peaceful getaway.